Abdullah bin Ahmad Al Khalifa

 Abdullah bin Ahmad Al Khalifa (1769–1849) was the ruler of Bahrain between 1821 and 1843.
-He was the fifth monarch of the Al Khalifa dynasty.
+He was the fifth monarch of the Khalifa dynasty.

 Early life and reign

 Abdullah Al Khalifa was born in 1769.
 He was the son of Ahmad Al Khalifa, the ruler of Bahrain.

 Abdullah and his elder brother, Salman bin Ahmad Al Khalifa, began to rule the country together in 1796 when their father, Ahmad, died in Manama.
 In 1802 Bahrain was invaded by the ruler of Muscat.
 The ruler of Diriyah, Abdulaziz bin Muhammad, recaptured it and appointed a governor, Abdullah bin Ufaysan, there.
 Then Abdullah and Salman together with their families were sent to Diriyah where they were all detained.
 Due to the Ottoman attacks Abdulaziz bin Muhammad did not manage to consolidate his power in Bahrain and had to reduce his forces which allowed the Al Khalifa to reestablish their rule.
 His governor, Abdullah bin Ufaysan, was detained by the Al Khalifa.
 In 1814 Abdullah signed a treaty with the East India Company, on behalf of Britain.
 The agreement provided Abdullah with the opportunity to enjoy the British assistance against the threats from the Qajar rulers of Iran.
 In turn, Abdullah had to obey all the demands of the British.
 It was the first significant British interference in Bahrain.